 - 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
-Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
+Remove the battery holder.
+Install the batteries in the battery holder.
+Correct orientation is indicated in the battery holder.
+Make sure the battery holder is plugged into the transmitter. - 3.
 Reinstall the battery door and snap it closed. - 4.
-Turn on the transmitter and check the status indicator for a solid green light.
+Turn on the transmitter and check the status LED for a solid green light.
+Note: Switching the transmitter on with your mobile device installed will automatically launch the Traxxas Link application.

-If the status LED flashes red, the transmitter batteries may be weak, discharged or possibly installed incorrectly.
-Replace with new batteries.
-The power indicator light does not indicate the charge level of the battery pack installed in the model.
-Refer to the Troubleshooting section on page 30 for more information on the transmitter Status LED codes.
+If the status LED flashes red, the transmitter batteries may be weak, discharged, or possibly installed incorrectly.
+Replace with new or freshly charged batteries.
+The status LED does not indicate the charge level of the battery pack indicate the charge level of the battery pack installed in the model.
+Note: The Docking Base will charge your mobile device as long as the transmitter is turned on.